Closures of K-orbits in the flag variety for U(p,q): Main result

 \section{Main result}

 Now we can characterize the $K$-orbits with rationally smooth closure.

-\begin{result} If the clan $\gamma= (c_1,\ldots,c_n)$ includes one of the patterns $(1,+,-,1),$ $(1,-,+,1)$,$(1,2,1,2)$, $(1,+,2,2,1),(1,-,2,2,1),(1,2,2,+,1),$ or $(1,2,2,-,1)$, then the orbit ${\mathcal O}_{\gamma}$ does not have rationally smooth closure.
+\begin{result} If the clan $\gamma= (c_1,\ldots,c_n)$ includes one of the patterns $(1,+,-,1),$ $(1,-,+,1)$,$(1,2,1,2)$, $(1,+,2,2,1),(1,-,2,2,1),(1,2,2,+,1), (1,2,2,-,1)$, or\hfil $(1,2,2,3,3,1)$, then the orbit ${\mathcal O}_{\gamma}$ does not have rationally smooth closure.
 Otherwise ${\mathcal O}_{\gamma}$ is a derived functor orbit, so that its closure is smooth.
 In particular, Springer's necessary condition for rational smoothness in \cite{Sp} is sufficient in this setting and smoothness and rational smoothness are equivalent. \end{result}

 \begin{proof} Suppose first that $\gamma$ includes one of the above patterns.
-If this pattern has just two equal numbers, replace them by $-$ and $+$, in that order; if it includes two such pairs, replace the four numbers by $-,+,-,+$, in that order.
-In all seven cases, continue by replacing every pair $a,\ldots,a$ of equal numbers in $\gamma$ by $+,\ldots,-$.
+If this pattern has just two equal numbers, replace them by $-$ and $+$, in that order; if it includes two such pairs, replace the four numbers by $-,+,-,+$, in that order; if it includes three such pairs, replace the numbers by $-,+,-,+,-,+$, in that order.
+In all eight cases, continue by replacing every pair $a,\ldots,a$ of equal numbers in $\gamma$ by $+,\ldots,-$.
 We obtain a clan corresponding to a closed orbit $\mathcal O$ below ${\mathcal O}_\gamma$ in the partial order.
 Now Springer has defined an action of the noncompact root reflections in the Weyl group $S_n$ on the closed orbits, sending each such orbit to a higher orbit whose clan has exactly two numbers; more precisely, any two opposite signs in the clan of the closed orbit may be replaced by a pair of equal numbers \cite[3.1,4.1]{Sp}.
 One easily checks that more than $\dim{\mathcal O}_\gamma - d_{p,q}$ of these reflections send $\mathcal O$ to an orbit lying between it and ${\mathcal O}_\gamma$, whence ${\mathcal O}_\gamma$ is not rationally smooth, as claimed \cite[3.2,3.3]{Sp}.